List of Canon camcorders: Canon XL-1/XL-1s

-The Canon XL-1 is a three-CCD standard-definition camcorder made from 1997 to 2001.
-The camera was designed for the prosumer market, and was very popular with independent filmmakers.
-The XL-1 was the follow-up camera to the GL-1, and it adds new features such as a more powerful 3CCD system.
+The Canon XL-1 is a three-CCD standard-definition camcorder made from 1998 to 2001.
+The camera was designed for the prosumer market.
 The successor to the XL-1s is the Canon XL-2.
 The XL-1 and XL-1s have many features of a high-end camera such as interchangeable lenses, viewfinders, and XLR inputs.
 Many features of the XL-1s were carried over into the Canon GL-2 and XL-2.

 The Canon XL-1 and the XL-1s were designed to be very customizable.
 The camera's features include: